-PC 742 • Ministering to Families 3 Credits.
+PC 742 · Ministering to Families 3 Credits

 Sees the modern family as an object of study with the objective of creating prevention-oriented educational ministries in churches.
-Studies issues such as divorce, crime, sexual issues, unemployment, social mobility, and disintegrating social/family norms and sanctions, and plans ways of educating church attendees in order to help them more successfully manage in today's world
+Studies issues such as divorce, crime, sexual issues, unemployment, social mobility, and disintegrating social/family norms and sanctions, and plans ways of educating church attendees in order to help them more successfully manage in today's world.
+Special Notes: Crosslisted with DC 742.

-PC 745 • Family Systems 3 Credits.
+PC 745 • Family Systems 3 Credits

 This course discusses basic family dynamics with special emphasis on encouraging students to develop a congruent theological and theoretical perspective on families.
 Relevant family topics are addressed with opportunities for students to apply theoretical principles to actual family situations, including their own.
-Special attention is given to a family's interaction with the institutional church and ways in which pastors can minister more effectively to a broad range of families
+Special attention is given to a family's interaction with the institutional church and ways in which pastors can minister more effectively to a broad range of families.
+Special Notes: Crosslisted with DC 745.